6 Things that Surprised Me About My Nursing School Clinicals

 It’s easy to work yourself into a frenzy by running through nightmare scenarios where your mistake leads to terrible consequences for a patient.

 Just take a deep breath— you will be ok!

 The nerves you’re battling preceding your first clinical externship are perfectly natural.
 Everyone gets a little uneasy when they start something new.
 Add the relatively high stakes nature of nursing and you’ve got a recipe for stress.

-To help you fight the fear of the unexpected, we spoke with Rasmussen College nursing student Camille Brueggen to share her insight and offer some advice for those following in her footsteps.
+To help you fight the fear of the unexpected, we spoke with Rasmussen University nursing student Camille Brueggen to share her insight and offer some advice for those following in her footsteps.
 Keep reading to learn about six things that surprised her during her nursing school clinicals.

 What I didn’t expect during nursing school clinicals…

 1. The experience gap isn’t that big

 Going in, Brueggen admits she felt a little bit behind other nursing students who had experience as certified nursing assistants.

 “I didn’t have a CNA background so I was extremely nervous compared to other students who did,” Brueggen shares.
 “But don’t let [lack of experience] stop you—it can be done!”